 If you have not done so, please read the Healing Earth Introduction before proceeding through this chapter.
 The Introduction gives you background terms and explanations necessary for understanding the chapter.

 Have you ever seen a person look at plot of land and say “It looks like the surface of the moon?”
 They mean that the land is stripped of life.
 During World War I, soldiers said the battlefields of France “looked like the surface of the moon.”
 Today, people look at the result of coal extraction by explosive mountain top removal in the North American Appalachian range and say the once-majestic land now “looks like the surface of the moon.”
-You will meet a man in this chapter, Larry Gibson, who lived on one of these mountain tops and taught us a great deal about the importance of biodiversity.

 The moon lacks biodiversity.
 Our planet Earth is the one source of biodiversity in our known galaxy.
 Biodiversity is the life-giving gift of varied, colorful, and bountiful organisms that constitute our planet.
 Today, many of our human actions are perilously degrading our planet’s biodiversity.
 Declining biodiversity means that the Earth is in declining health.